ekrosalee/SpeechDataProcessingPipeline/README.md

 Upload tg_checked folder to the FastTranscribeAlign folder in Google Drive

-**Output of Step 3: “tg_checked” folder in the “FastTranscribeAlign” folder in your Google Drive; contains textgrid files with transcriptions + timing data that have been manually inspected**
+**Output of Step 3: “tg_checked” folder inside the “FastTranscribeAlign” folder in Google Drive; contains textgrid files with transcriptions + timing data that have been manually inspected**

 ## Step 4.
 Generate results file

-Open and run TextgridsToDataframe.ipynb using Google Colaboratory
+Open and run GenerateResultsFile.ipynb using Google Colaboratory

-**Output of Step 4: a csv file containing transcriptions + timing measures from all textgrid files**
+**Output of Step 4: results.csv file containing transcriptions + timing measures from all textgrid files**